-On the contrary, for the people living in the southern hemisphere: let’s say for Australian people, they call the full moon in March a Harvest Moon.
-In the earth’s southern areas, the harvest moon will occur on Friday, March 18 at 19:17 Australian Eastern Daylight Time (AEDT).
+On the contrary, for the people living in the southern hemisphere: let’s say Australian people, call the full moon in March a Harvest Moon.
+In the earth’s southern areas, the harvest moon will occur on Tuesday, March 7 at 23:40 Australian Eastern Daylight Time (AEDT).

-Why Different Full Moon Names in Different Hemisphere?
+Why Different Full Moon Names in Different Hemispheres?

 Obviously, now you would be thinking that what could be the reason behind the seasonal difference between the two hemispheres?